-Later the installation was renamed to Airstrip for Pollinators, as it attracts many more insects than just honeybees.
+Two years later the installation was renamed to Airstrip for Pollinators, as it attracts many more insects than just honeybees.

 The article Inter-species encounters at the “Hexa-Hives” reflects in detail on the Hexa-Hive village and its effect on the inhabitants of the city.
 The findings include the emergence of a “garden quality” around the “Hexa-Hive”, an increase of local faunal and floral diversity and a notion of added wilderness in the city.

 The article was published in the Urban Forestry and Urban Greening magazine, Volume 30 in March 2018, within a special issue on urban gardens.
 Please find an abstract here.